entelecheia/lecture/book/lectures/nlp_intro/research.md

 From Pork to Policy
 ```

-## Transparency and Deliberation Within the FOMCF
+## Transparency and Deliberation Within the FOMC

 {cite:t}`hansen2018transparency`